sighupio/gatekeeper-policy-manager/README.md

 ### Multi-cluster support

-Since `v1.0.3` GPM has basic multi-cluster support when using a `kubeconfig` with more than one context.
-GPM will let you chose the context right from the UI.
+Since `v1.0.3` GPM supports viewing information from more than one cluster.
+Multi-cluster support is achieved by using a `kubeconfig` with more than one context, where each context points to a different cluster.
+GPM will let you choose the context (cluster) right from the UI.

-If you want to run GPM in a cluster but with multi-cluster support, it's as easy as mounting a `kubeconfig` file in GPM's pod(s) with the cluster access configuration and set the environment variable `KUBECONFIG` with the path to the mounted `kubeconfig` file.
-Or you can simply mount it in `/home/gpm/.kube/config` and GPM will detect it automatically.
+If you want to run GPM in a cluster but with multi-cluster support, it is as easy as

+1. Mounting a `kubeconfig` file in GPM's pod(s) with the cluster access configuration.
+2. Setting the environment variable `KUBECONFIG` value with the path to the mounted `kubeconfig` file.
+Or you can simply mount it in `/home/nonroot/.kube/config` and GPM will detect it automatically.

-> Please remember that the user for the clusters should have the right permissions.
+> ⚠️ Please remember that the user for the clusters should have the right permissions.
 You can use the [`manifests/rabc.yaml`](manifests/rbac.yaml) file as reference.
 >
-> Also note that the cluster where GPM is running should be able to reach the other clusters.
+> Also note that the cluster where GPM is running should be able to reach the other clusters, i.e. network connectivity.

-When you run GPM locally, you are already using a `kubeconfig` file  to connect to the clusters, now you should see all your defined contexts and you can switch between them easily from the UI.
+When you run GPM locally, you are already using a `kubeconfig` file to connect to the clusters, you should see all your defined contexts and be able to switch between them easily from the UI.

 #### AWS IAM Authentication